 The Northwest AHEC Library provides information resources, services, classes and consultations to further the Northwest AHEC mission.

 Begun as a circuit-riding decentralized consortium program with four base libraries in the early 1970s, our library network has evolved as health systems and technology have evolved.
-We currently function as a network under a service-based cost-sharing model with two small resource libraries operated in collaboration with Catawba Valley Medical Center in Hickory, and with Watauga Medical Center in Boone in partnership with the Carpenter Library of Wake Forest School of Medicine.
+We currently function as a network under a service-based cost-sharing model collocated at Watauga Medical Center in Boone in partnership with the Carpenter Library of Wake Forest School of Medicine.